contribsys/faktory/README.md

 machines.
 Jobs can be executed with any language by clients using the Faktory API to fetch a job from a queue.

-## What does it look like?

-Here's the Web UI.

 ![webui](docs/webui.png)

 ## Basic Features

-- Jobs are represented as simple JSON hashes.
+- Jobs are represented as JSON hashes.
-- Jobs are pushed and fetched from queues.
+- Jobs are pushed to and fetched from queues.
 - Jobs are reserved with a timeout, 30 min by default.
-- Jobs not ACK'd or FAIL'd within timeout are requeued.
+- Jobs not ACK'd or FAIL'd within the reservation timeout are requeued.
 - FAIL'd jobs trigger a retry workflow with exponential backoff.
 - Contains a comprehensive Web UI for management and monitoring.